-At the conclusion of the confidential attorney-client communication, the attorney shall so inform the court, and the hearing shall proceed.
-Once it has been determined by the judge that all necessary individuals are present and able to see and hear what is transpiring at the plea hearing, the court shall ascertain that the defendant understands his or her right to be present in open court at the proceeding, and that he or she knowingly, intelligently and voluntarily waives that right in order to participate in the virtual court hearing.
-The judge shall proceed to take the defendant's plea after first determining that the plea is freely, knowingly, intelligently, and voluntarily made and that all other legal requirements for entry of the guilty plea have been satisfied.
+14. For Defendants On Bond At Time of Plea.
+If a defendant is not incarcerated, the attorney for the defendant shall contact his or her client and arrange for the client to appear at his or her attorney's office AT LEAST 30 minutes before the scheduled time for the hearing.
+The attorney for the defendant shall verify that all necessary equipment and software are in proper working order prior to the time of the scheduled court hearing.
+Either the judge taking the guilty plea or a member of the judge's staff will connect with the defendant, the defendant's attorney, and the District Attorney's Office (unless the District Attorney waives his or her right to be present) using Zoom software or other approved software.
+Once it has been determined by the judge that all necessary individuals are present and able to see and hear what is transpiring at the plea hearing, the judge shall proceed to take the defendant's plea after first determining that the defendant consents to enter the plea by video conference, that the plea is freely, intelligently, and voluntarily made and all other requirements for entry of the guilty plea have been satisfied.
 Where applicable, a court reporter shall be present throughout the video conference proceeding and able at all times to see and hear the defendant who is entering a guilty plea and shall transcribe the hearing just as though the hearing were conducted with all parties and counsel appearing in person.
-It shall be the responsibility of the prosecutor to contact any victim that may require notification of the plea hearing and arrange for the victim to appear at the District Attorney's office for the virtual court hearing or in such other location approved by the judge accepting the guilty plea.
+It shall be the responsibility of the prosecuting attorney to contact any victim that may require notification of the plea hearing and arrange for the victim to appear at the District Attorney's office for the virtual court hearing or in such other location approved by the judge accepting the guilty plea.